Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

-After discovering the rich rewards of selling cadavers to anatomists when one of Hare’s lodgers, an old soldier named Donald, died without paying his rent, the pair realized they were on to a good, if not lucrative, idea.
+After discovering the rich rewards of selling cadavers to anatomists when one of William Hare’s lodgers, an old soldier named Donald, died without paying his rent, Burke and Hare soon realized they were on to a good, if not very lucrative, idea.

-They would spend the next 10 months of 1828 ‘Burking’ the forgotten inhabitants of Edinburgh and get paid for it in return.
+They would spend the next 10 months of 1828 murdering 16 forgotten inhabitants of Edinburgh and get paid for it in return.

-William Burke befriended Mary Docherty as she sought a free drink in Rymer’s grocer’s shop, near Tanner’s Close, Edinburgh.
-Pretending that his mother was also named Docherty, Burke gained Mary’s trust and lured her back to his lodging house.
+Burke and Hare found their last victim, Margaret Docherty when Burke befriended her in Rymer’s grocer’s shop, near Tanner’s Close, Edinburgh.
+Pretending that his mother was also named Docherty, Burke gained Margaret’s trust before luring her back to his lodging house.

-Having already wandered the streets of Glasgow looking for her son Michael, Mary was now in Edinburgh, trying to locate the boy here.
+Having already wandered the streets of Glasgow looking for her son Michael, Margaret, also known as Ma’, was now in Edinburgh, trying to locate the boy in an area that would be completely unfamiliar to her.

-It was on a typical morning such as this, the morning of the eve of All Hallow’s to be exact, that Mary wandered into Rymer’s begging for charity.
+It was on a typical morning such as this, the morning of the eve of All Hallow’s to be exact, that Margaret wandered into Rymer’s begging for charity.

 Burke immediately recognized the signs of a potential next victim.
 Docherty was alone, begging for charity, and most importantly of all would not be missed if she were to suddenly disappear.
 The charitable Burke quickly sprung into action.

-Offering Mary a drink, he delighted in telling her that his mother also came from Mary’s home town, Inishowen and that, guess what, her name was Docherty too.
-Oh the joy on poor Mary’s face, to have discovered in her hour of need a fellow countryman and a possible relation at that.
+Offering Margaret a drink, he delighted in telling her that his mother also came from Margaret’s hometown, Inishowen, and that, guess what, her name was Docherty too!
+Oh the joy on poor Margaret’s face, to have discovered in her hour of need a fellow countryman and a possible relation at that.

 She willingly accepted Burke’s generosity.